jamesward/six-minute-apps/README.md

 Update Dependencies
 -------------------

-In the `project/Build.scala` file add the following lines to the `appDependencies` section after the line containing `javaCore`:
+In the `build.sbt` file add the following lines to the `appDependencies` section after the line containing `javaCore`:

     "org.sorm-framework" % "sorm" % "0.3.8",
     "com.h2database" % "h2" % "1.3.168",

 This adds the SORM and H2 dependencies to the application.
 Refresh the page in order to reload the build definition and dependencies.

 Cleanup Template Files